About Neutron Therapy Research Center (NTRC)

 Neutron therapy is a concept that is an extension of BNCT.
 It is possible to severely damage cancer cells by neutron irradiation using low energy boron (10B) atoms that selectively target cancer cells, without affecting healthy ones.
 BNCT can be used to target malignant cancer tissues in which cancer cells are intricately-intertwined with normal cells.
 This treatment enhances the Quality of Life (QoL) of patients with cancer.

-• Accumulation of boron atoms in tumor cells
+- ❶Accumulation of boron atoms in tumor cells

-• Slow neutrons irradiation
+- ❷Slow neutrons irradiation

-• Damage of tumor cells by neutron capture and fission reactions
+- ❸Damage of tumor cells by neutron capture and fission reactions

 such as head and neck cancer, malignant brain tumors, and melanomas.